balasubramanian20/Ideal-Sampling/README.md

 ### Results:
-    Natural sampling signal will be displayed in separate plots.
+    Ideal sampling signal will be displayed in separate plots.
 Thus implemented using python colab.